rancher/docs/content/rke/latest/en/config-options/add-ons/dns/_index.md

 CoreDNS was made the default in RKE v0.2.5 when using Kubernetes 1.14 and higher.
 If you are using an RKE version lower than v0.2.5, kube-dns will be deployed by default.

+> **Note:** If you switch from one DNS provider to another, the existing DNS provider will be removed before the new one is deployed.

 # CoreDNS

 _Available as of v0.2.5_